apache/seatunnel-website/community/submit_guide/submit-code.md

     git checkout origin/dev
     git merge --no-ff upstream/dev
     ```

-* If remote branch has a new branch such as `dev-1.0`, you need to synchronize this branch to the local repository
+* Create a new branch to modify the code

     ```shell
-    git checkout -b dev upstream/dev-1.0
+    git checkout -b feature-xxx
-    git push --set-upstream origin dev-1.0
     ```

 * After modifying the code locally, submit it to your own repository: